 The Refresh command (REF) is used during normal operation of the device.
 This command is non persistent, so it must be issued each time a refresh is required.
 The device requires Refresh cycles at an average periodic interval of t{REFI} .
 When CS#, RAS#/A16 and CAS#/A15 are held Low and WE#/A14 and ACT# are held High at the rising edge of the clock, the device enters a Refresh cycle.
 All banks of the SDRAM must be precharged and idle for a minimum of the precharge time $t{RP(min)}$ before the Refresh Command can be applied.
 The refresh addressing is generated by the internal refresh controller.
 This makes the address bits "Don't Care" during a Refresh command.
 An internal address counter supplies the addresses during the refresh cycle.
 No control of the external address bus is required once this cycle has started.
 When the refresh cycle has completed, all banks of the SDRAM will be in the precharged (idle) state.
-A delay between the Refresh Command and the next valid command, except DES, must be greater than or equal to the minimum Refresh cycle time $t{RFC(min)}$.
-The t{RFC} timing parameter depends on memory density.
+A delay between the Refresh Command and the next valid command, except DES, must be greater than or equal to the minimum Refresh cycle time t{BEC}(min).
+The t{BEC} timing parameter depends on memory density.

 In general, a Refresh command needs to be issued to the device regularly every t{REFI} interval.
 To allow for improved efficiency in scheduling and switching between tasks, some flexibility in the absolute refresh interval is provided for postponing and pulling-in refresh command.
-A maximum of 8 Refresh commands can be postponed when the device is in 1X refresh mode; a maximum of 16 Refresh commands can be postponed when the device is in 2X refresh mode; and a maximum of 32 Refresh commands can be postponed when the device is in 4X refresh mode.
+A maximum of 8 Refresh commands can be postponed when the device is in 1X refresh mode; a maximum of 16 Refresh commands can be postponed when the device is in 2X refresh mode: and a maximum of 32 Refresh commands can be postponed when the device is in 4X refresh mode.

 When 8 consecutive Refresh commands are postponed, the resulting maximum interval between the surrounding Refresh commands is limited to $9 \times t{REFI}$.
-For both the 2X and 4X refresh modes, the maximum interval between surrounding Refresh commands allowed is limited to $17 \times t{REFI}^2$ and $33 \times t{REFI}^4$, respectively.
+For both the 2X and 4X refresh modes, the maximum interval between surrounding Refresh commands allowed is limited to $17 \times t{RFFI}2$ and $33 \times t{RFFI}4$, respectively.

 A limited number Refresh commands can be pulled-in as well.
 A maximum of 8 additional Refresh commands can be issued in advance or "pulled-in" in 1X refresh mode, a maximum of 16 additional Refresh commands can be issued when in advance in 2X refresh mode, and a maximum of 32 additional Refresh commands can be issued in advance when in 4X refresh mode.
 Each of these Refresh commands reduces the number of regular Refresh commands required later by one.
-Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands is limited to 9 × t{REFI}, 17 × t{RFEI}2, or 33 × t{REFI}4.
-At any given time, a maximum of 16 additional REF commands can be issued within 2 × t{REFI}, 32 additional REF2 commands can be issued within 4 × t{REFI}2, and 64 additional REF4 commands can be issued within 8 × t{REFI}4 (larger densities are limited by t{RFC}1, t{RFC}2, and t{RFC}4, respectively, which must still be met).
+Note that pulling in more than the maximum allowed Refresh commands in advance does not further reduce the number of regular Refresh commands required later, so that the resulting maximum interval between two surrounding Refresh commands is limited to 9 × t{REFI}, 17 x t{RFEI}2, or 33 x t{REEI}4.
+At any given time, a maximum of 16 additional REF commands can be issued within $2 \times t{REFI}$, 32 additional REF2 commands can be issued within $4 \times t{REFI}$, and 64 additional REF4 commands can be issued within $8 \times t{REFI}$ (larger densities are limited by t{RFC}), t{RFC} , and t{RFC} , respectively, which must still be met).

-Only DES commands allowed after Refresh command registered until tRFC(min) expires.
-Time interval between two Refresh commands may be extended to a maximum of 9 x tREFI.
+wo Refresh commands may be extended to a maximum of 9 x tREFI.